zengxin95/git_learn/readme.txt

-Git is version control system.
+git is a version control system
-Git is free software.